AcalaNetwork/acala-evm-dev-docs/network/network-setup/local-development-network.md

 --------------------------------------------
 ```

-This contains a local Acala fork, eth rpc adapter, without subquery services.
-For local testing purpose, we usually do not need subquery services, and if you would like to setup a local subquery service, you can refer to the [subquery docs]([../../tooling/subquery/running-subquery-locally.md](https://github.com/AcalaNetwork/bodhi.js/tree/master/packages/evm-subql#run-with-docker)).
+This stack contains a local Acala fork, and an eth rpc adapter.

+It does not contain a subquery services, since for local testing purpose, we usually do not need subquery services, and if you would like to setup a local subquery service, you can refer to the [subquery docs](https://github.com/AcalaNetwork/bodhi.js/tree/master/packages/evm-subql#run-with-docker).

 {% hint style="info" %}
 **In order to have a clean start after every shutdown of the node, run the following command after the node was shut down:**